Kayla Han

-Kayla Han is an American competitive swimmer specializing in freestyle and individual medley events.
-She is the 2022 Junior Pan Pacific Championships silver medalist in the 400-meter individual medley.
+Kayla Han (born May 31, 2008) is an American competitive swimmer specializing in freestyle and individual medley events.
+She is a 800 m freestyle Champion in 2023 World Junior Championships.
+In 2022 Junior Pan Pacific Championships, she won silver medalist in the 400-meter individual medley.
 At the 2021 U.S. Open Championships, Han achieved a fourth-place finish in the 400-meter individual medley and placed seventh in the 800-meter freestyle.
 She won the B-final of the 400-meter individual medley in Wave I of the 2020 USA Swimming Olympic Trials where she was the youngest swimmer to compete at 13 years of age.
 A video of the race posted by NBC Sports on YouTube became the most viewed video from the year's Olympic trials.

 Early life

-Han was born May 31, 2008 in Brea, California.
-She competes for the La Mirada Armada swim club.
+Han was born May 31, 2008, in Brea, California.
+She competes for the La Mirada Armada Swim Club.

 Swimming career

 2018—2020

 Over the course of 2018 and 2019, Han accumulated six USA Swimming national age group records for the girls 10 and under age group.
 Her first record was in the 200-yard individual medley in December 2018 with a time of 2:13.33.
 The next four records she accumulated over the months of January, February, and March in 2019, earning three more records in the 200-yard individual medley as well as one record in the 500-yard freestyle.
 She culminated her record breaking streak in May 2019 by achieving her first national age group record in long course meters in the 200-meter individual medley with a time of 2:28.70.
 Her accomplishments as a 10 year old were noticed by Swimming World and SwimSwam, with Swimming World giving her their "Up & Comers" honor for the month of June 2019 and SwimSwam awarding her the female Age Group Swimmer of the Year Swammy Award for the 2019 year.
 Further performances in 2020 that put her at the top of her age group, then the 11—12 year old age group, in multiple events though not yet breaking age group records received additional recognition from SwimSwam, who awarded her the Swammy Award for the female Age Group Swimmer of the Year for 11—12 year olds for 2020.